awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.MySQL.md

 + In some cases, the task is configured to not replicate LOBs \("SupportLobs" is false in task settings or **Don't include LOB columns** is chosen in the task console\)\.
 In these cases, AWS DMS doesn't migrate any MEDIUMBLOB, LONGBLOB, MEDIUMTEXT, and LONGTEXT columns to the target\.

   BLOB, TINYBLOB, TEXT, and TINYTEXT columns aren't affected and are migrated to the target\.
-+ Temporal data tables or system\-versioned tables are not supported on MariaDB source and target databases\.
++ Temporal data tables or system—versioned tables are not supported on MariaDB source and target databases\.
 + If migrating between two Amazon RDS Aurora MySQL clusters, the RDS Aurora MySQL source endpoint must be a read/write instance, not a read replica instance\.
 + AWS DMS currently doesn't support compressed transaction log payloads introduced in MySQL 8\.0\.20\.
 + AWS DMS currently doesn't support views migration for MariaDB\.
++ AWS DMS doesn't support DDL changes for partitioned tables for MySQL\.
++ AWS DMS doesn't currently support XA transactions\.

 ## Extra connection attributes when using MySQL as a source for AWS DMS<a name="CHAP_Source.MySQL.ConnectionAttrib"></a>